About Garden Escape Artist

 For quick answers to some popular questions, be sure to check out my Frequently Asked Questions page.

-I told my dad if he didn’t stop pulling faces and give me a nice smile I’d put those photos up on the website someday.
-He didn’t listen.
+I told my dad if he didn’t stop pulling faces and give me a nice smile I’d put those photos up on my website someday.
+He didn’t believe me!